wildabeast/appmaker/readme.md

 The data for a site "foo.com" is stored in /nudgepad/sites/foo.com/ and looks like this:

-includes/ - Contains Node.js code to include onstart.
-Currently done via eval, but we'll probably change this to a module system. logs/ - Contains site log files. pages/ - Contains the pages that are edited by the pages app.
+packages/ - Contains Node.js packages to include onstart.
+Each package extends the app object.
+So your package should export one function which takes an express app object as a param and extends it. logs/ - Contains site log files. pages/ - Contains the pages that are edited by the pages app.
 Encoded in Space/Scraps posts/ - Contains blog posts for blog module.
 Encoded in Space.